 - 1. On the cloned machine, change the hostname and IP addresses.
 Make sure /etc/hosts contains the changes you made and the correct host entries. - 2.
-For distributions that support systemd: If your machines have the same machine ID, delete the file on each duplicated client and re-create it:
+For distributions that support systemd: If your machines have the same machine ID, as root, delete the files on each duplicated client and re-create it:

 '''

 rm /etc/machine-id

 rm /var/lib/dbus/machine-id

+rm /var/lib/zypp/AnonymousUniqueId

 dbus-uuidgen --ensure

 systemd-machine-id-setup

 '''

-3. For distributions that do not support systemd: Generate a machine ID from dbus:
+3. For distributions that do not support systemd: As root, generate a machine ID from dbus:

 '''

 rm /var/lib/dbus/machine-id

+rm /var/lib/zypp/AnonymousUniqueId

 dbus-uuidgen --ensure

 '''

-4. If your clients still have the same Salt client ID, delete the minion_id file on each client (FQDN is used when it is regenerated on client restart):
+4. If your clients still have the same Salt client ID, delete the minion_id file on each client (FQDN is used when it is regenerated on client restart).
+For Salt Minion clients: